bicycle-codes/debug/README.md

 debug('debug works')
 ```

+#### No namespace
-Or, if you call this without any `namespace` argument, it will look at the value of `import.meta.env.DEV`.
-If you are in DEV mode, it will log things in a random color:
+Or, if you call this without a `namespace` argument, it will look at the value of `import.meta.env.DEV`.
+If you are in DEV mode, then it will log things in a random color:

 ```js
 const debugTwo = createDebug()